-Table 16: Character classes for passwords
+Table 22: Character classes for passwords

-Property Meaning Min. number letters Specifies the minimum number of alphabetical characters the password must contain.
-Min. number lowercase Specifies the minimum number of lowercase letters the password must contain.
-Min. number uppercase Specifies the minimum number of uppercase letters the password must contain.
-Min. number digits Specifies the minimum number of digits the password must contain.
-Min. number special characters Specifies the minimum number of special characters the password must contain.
-Permitted special characters List of permitted special characters.
+Property Meaning Permitted special characters List of permitted special characters.
 Max. identical characters in total Specifies the maximum number of identical characters that can be present in the password in total.
 Max. identical characters in succession Specifies the maximum number of identical character that can be repeated after each other.
-Denied special List of special characters that are not permitted.

-Property Meaning characters Do not generate lowercase letters Specifies whether or not a generated password can contain lowercase letters.
+Denied special characters List of special characters that are not permitted.
+Do not generate lowercase letters Specifies whether a generated password can contain lowercase letters.
 This setting only applies when passwords are generated.
-Do not generate uppercase letters Specifies whether or not a generated password can contain uppercase letters.
+Do not generate uppercase letters Specifies whether a generated password can contain uppercase letters.
 This setting only applies when passwords are generated.
-Do not generate digits Specifies whether or not a generated password can contain digits.
+Do not generate digits Specifies whether a generated password can contain digits.
 This setting only applies when passwords are generated.
-Do not generate special characters Specifies whether or not a generated password can contain special characters.
+Do not generate special characters Specifies whether a generated password can contain special characters.
 If this option is set, only letters, numbers, and spaces are allowed in passwords.
 This setting only applies when passwords are generated.